Carlimero12/Projekt-Botclient-discord.py/README.md

 # Changelog

 Beta v1.0.0:
-  Basic Features Added
+-Basic Features Added
-  Waiting for requests to Add More
+-Waiting for requests to Add More